Your Module/Course Development Timeline

-After each of your team members has piloted your InTeGrate material in the classroom, you will coordinate a revision plan.
-This revision plan is based on all three classroom pilot tests, and is informed by your data, reflections, case studies, and an intimate knowledge of what worked with your module or course.
-Comparing and contrasting your team's challenges and successes will lead to a strong coordinated revision plan.
-Your team will need define changes as either:
+This work begins with the development of a revision plan by the team, typically, at the second face-to-face meeting of your team.
+This revision plan is based on all three classroom pilot tests, and is informed by the data collected, reflections, case studies, and an intimate knowledge of what worked/didn't work with the module or course.
+Comparing and contrasting challenges and successes with team members will help development teams create a strong coordinated revision plan.
+Each team will need to define changes as either:

-- Global: changes to be applied to the module as a whole.
+- Global: changes to be applied to the module/course as a whole.

 - Individual: changes that may help individual teaching scenarios.

-Checkpoint 6: Individual Case Studies and Coordinated Revisions Completed
+Checkpoint 6: Individual Instructor Stories and Coordinated Revisions Completed

-Authors revise materials with the goal of adequately responding to assessment team feedback and ensuring the materials will pass the checklist.
+Authors revise materials in keeping with their plan.
+In addition, they attend to the final edits and formatting described below in the Materials Checklist.
 They obtain iterative feedback from their team lead as they work.
-The team leader oversee editing to ensure materials from different teams share a common voice and are fully completed.
+The team leader oversees editing to ensure materials from different teams share a common voice and are fully completed.